Pascal-Jansen/Bayesian-Optimization-for-Unity/README.md

 - $`f(x)`$ represents a vector of objective functions, $`f(x) = [f_1(x), f_2(x), \dots, f_k(x)]`$, where $`k`$ is the number of objectives,
 - $`x^*`$ is the optimal configuration of design parameters that maximizes $`f(x)`$ across all designs in $`X`$.

-In this context, $`f(x)`$ is known as $`y`$, representing the outputs or responses of the system being optimized.
+In this context, $`f(x)`$ is referred to as $`y`$.
+It represents the outputs or reactions of the user to the system being optimized (e.g., answers to questionnaires).
 This formulation ensures that the optimizer seeks to identify the parameter vector $`x^*`$ that leads to the best possible outcomes for the given objectives.

 #### Human-in-the-Loop Process
 The picture below shows the Human-in-the-Loop (HITL) process of this asset.
 This process can be explained step by step:
+1. **Design Selection:**\
-1. The optimizer selects the design instance $`x`$.
+The optimizer selects the design instance $`x`$.
 This is one set of parameters from the design space ($`X`$) which contains all possible sets of parameters.
-In this example a design instance includes the color (ColorR, ColorG, ColorB), the transparency and the visibility of both shapes (cube & cylinder).
+In this example, a design instance includes the color (ColorR, ColorG, ColorB), the transparency, and the visibility of the shapes (Cube & Cylinder).
 The parameters also have a set range to limit the size of the design space ($`X`$).
+2. **Simulation:**\
-2. The appearance that has been prametrized by $`x`$ is now visualized in the simulation.
-The user then experiences the appearance of the shapes by watching the simulation.
+The appearance parameterized by $x$ is visualized in the simulation, allowing the user to experience the design.
+3. **User Feedback:**\
-3. After the simulation the user can subjectively rate the given design instance by filling out the questionnaire.
+After the simulation the user can subjectively rate the given design instance by filling out the questionnaire.
 The ratings are then translated into objective function values $`y`$.
 In this example the objectives are trust and usability which also have a range to limit the size of the objective functions ($`Y`$).
+4. **Optimization:**\
-4. Based on the current objective function values the [Multi-Objective Bayesian Optimization (MOBO)](#multi-objective-bayesian-optimization-mobo) selects another design instance, taking into account all the values given so far.
-Then the loop starts again from step 1.
+Based on the current objective function values the [Multi-Objective Bayesian Optimization (MOBO)](#multi-objective-bayesian-optimization-mobo) selects another design instance, considering all previous feedback.
+The loop then repeats from step 1.

 #### Phases
-The entire process is divided into two phases, where the entire HITL process takes place.
+The entire process is divided into two phases, where the full HITL process takes place.
-These two phases are different from each other.

 * **Sampling Phase (N Initial):**\
 In this phase, the optimizer selects a design instance by using Sobol sampling (see in the note below).
 Sobol sampling systematically divides the design space into evenly distributed areas and selects one representative configuration from each area.
 The optimizer stores the objective function values to understand the design space and to collect more values for later optimization rounds.
 This means that in these rounds there is no relation between the change of the visual appearance and the rating to expect.
 \
 The length of the sampling phase is determined by the number of initial rounds (N Initial).
 This is a [hyperparameter](#bo-hyper-parameters) that can be set in the Unity inspector as explained later on.

     > **Note:** I. M. Sobol.
 1967.
 On the distribution of points in a cube and the approximate evaluation of integrals.
 U. S. S. R. Comput.
 Math. and Math.
 Phys.
-7 (1967), 86–112. (https://doi.org/10.1016/0041-5553(67)90144-9).
+7 (1967), 86–112. ([DOI](https://doi.org/10.1016/0041-5553(67)90144-9))

 * **Optimization Phase (N Iterations):**\